williaz/TechRefresher/AWS.md

   - contains users, no group. no role
   - no default group
 - Roles
+  - principle: 3rd-party users, AWS services
-  - an IAM entity that defines a set o permissions for making AWS service requests
+  - an IAM entity that defines a set of permissions for making AWS service requests
   - control federated users, not assoicated with a user/group
   - specify 2 policy for a role
     - trust policy: principal, who can assume the role